Page 3

 On cold overcast days, the tunnel will be warmer than ambient air even with the lights turned off.
 The goal is not to heat the air to cozy “human” levels, but to merely keep it near or above freezing during the coldest hours.
 The needs of the specific crop determine the target temperature.

 Cauliflower doesn’t like it that cold and won’t form a generous curd at those levels.
-If the plant’s leaves stay in good condition, it will probably get through the winter and develop a head in spring.
+If the plant’s leaves stay in good condition, it might survive the winter and develop a head in spring.
 The cauliflower in the photograph above was one of 4 planted in autumn.
 They stayed in good shape, under plastic on cold nights, without lights, and finally were harvested in April and May.

 Other Options